Ma'abarot, Israel: History

+In the Crusader period the site held a fort called Montedidier.
+During the Late Islamic period, a Muslim village was built around the Crusader fort.

 Settlement group

 Ma'barot was the third kibbutz established by members of the left-wing Hashomer Hatzair Zionist youth movement.
 They organized as a settlement group in Romania, and immigrated to Mandate Palestine in 1925.

-Upon their arrival in Palestine, the group waited for almost nine years until land for settlement was available, in the meantime staying in various places such as Kibbutz Beth (today’s Mishmar Haemek), where the foundation of Ma'abarot is considered to have taken place, Afula, Jidro, Haifa, and Hadera, and working as hired laborers in construction, agriculture, and in the dockyards of the old port of Haifa.
+Upon their arrival in Palestine, the group waited for almost nine years until land for settlement was available, in the meantime staying in various places such as Kibbutz Beth (today's Mishmar Haemek), where the foundation of Ma'abarot is considered to have taken place, Afula, Jidro, Haifa, and Hadera, and working as hired laborers in construction, agriculture, and in the dockyards of the old port of Haifa.
 During their time in Haifa, the group from Romania was joined by Hashomer Hatzair groups from Bulgaria and Hungary.

 In 1932, a large stretch of land in Wadi Hawarith/Hefer Valley in the northern Sharon Plain near the old road from Petah Tikva to Haifa was acquired by the Jewish National Fund, of which a small part was given to the settlement group.